An Illustrated History of Old Sutton in St.Helens

 Clock Face Colliery taken possibly around 1905 looking across Gorsey Lane with Burtonwood to the left.
 The original headgear is over no. 3 shaft and a basic chute arrangement delivers coal to rail wagons underneath.
 The locomotive in the centre is the typical design that worked in St.Helens collieries.
 The original no. 1 shaft is shown to the right, and behind it is the Boiler House in which steam was generated for winding engines and other services

 Clock Face Colliery was initially under the ownership of Bold Hall Estate Co.
 Ltd. who registered their company on July 20th, 1893 with a capital of £200,000.
 Their directors included two millers, a ship owner, a sugar refiner, a colliery proprietor plus industrialist and benefactor Colonel David Gamble.
-The latter donated the Gamble Institute, where Central Library is housed, to the people of St.Helens.
+The latter is remembered for donating the Gamble Institute, where Central Library is housed, to the people of St.Helens.

 Although established primarily to exploit the minerals on former Bold Hall land, the company's industrial remit also included: